Another day in the office.

 - An additional week at the end of your family holiday where you switch to working and your family continue hitting the beach - not a bad way to make the most of the summer holidays.

-- What about a month off to head on a long haul flight to an exotic destination.
+- A month off on a long haul adventure to an exotic destination.

 - Or maybe even an extended stay with family or friends who've moved abroad.

-But persuading a boss that it's feasible might be a challenge.
-You're going to have to prove your trustworthiness away from the office, and show that it won't affect your productivity.
+Persuading a boss that it's feasible might be a challenge, but with the big switch to remote working maybe you'll find your boss more open to the idea.
+You're going to have to prove you can work away from the office, and show that it won't affect your productivity.

 What are the benefits of a workation?